DedSecInside/gotor/README.md

 	- `terminal` (tree is printed directly to terminal)
 	- `excel` results are saved to `.xlsx` file in current directory
 	- `json` results are saved to `.json` file in current directory
-- e.g. `go run src/cmd/main/main.go -l https://example.com -d 2 -o excel` <- will create a tree of URLs using https.example.com as the root with a depth of 2 and store the results in an xlsx file.
+- e.g. `go run src/cmd/main/main.go -l https://example.com -d 2 -o excel` (Will create a tree of URLs using https.example.com as the root with a depth of 2 and store the results in a .xlsx file)

 - TOR can be disabled using the `USE_TOR` flag in `.env`